wal0x/docrepair/README.md

 # DocRepair

-This prpject is made to generate a printable pdf for Alex the repair man.
+This project is made to generate a printable pdf for Alex the repair man.

 Alex is an electronics/hardware genius.
-Alex needed a web form to fill and generate a pdf to rpint and give it to his customers after repairing their devices as a bill.
+Alex needed a web form to fill and generate a pdf to print and give it to his customers after repairing their devices as a bill.
 Alex used this project.
-Alex liked this project.
+Alex likes this project.

 Be like Alex.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Requirements

+Before even thinking about this project, you need to have node.js and npm installed.

 ## Start Developement Environment

-Download and install node.js.
 Run `npm install -g @angular/cli` to install Angular-cli.

 ## Development server